Karni Mata

-Karni Mata (Hindi: करणी माता, or Bhagwati Karniji Maharaj), known by various names such as Bhagwati, Mehaai, Jagdamba, and Kiniyani is a Hindu Goddess of power and victory described as a warrior sage who lived between 14th to 16th century in Western Rajasthan.
+Karni Mata (Hindi: करणी माता, or Bhagwati Karniji Maharaj), known by various names such as Bhagwati, Mehaai, Jagdamba, and Kiniyani is a Hindu Goddess of power and victory described as a warrior sage, who lived between 14th and 16th centuries in Western Rajasthan.
 Karni Mata is the tutelary deity of the Rajputs and Charans of northwestern India.
 As a Sagati, she is also worshipped as an incarnation of Hinglaj or Durga.
 She is the official deity of the royal families of Bikaner and Jodhpur.
 Karniji played an important role in shaping the history of the region.
 She is intimately associated with the establishment of the Rajput hegemony in the region.
-With her blessings, Rao Jodha and Rao Bika founded new kingdoms of Jodhpur and Bikaner.
-At the request of the Maharajas of Bikaner and Jodhpur, she laid down the foundations of Bikaner Fort and Mehrangarh Fort, the two most important forts in the region.
-She lived an ascetic life and was widely revered during her own lifetime.
+With her blessings, Rao Jodha and Rao Bika founded the kingdoms of Jodhpur and Bikaner.
+At the request of the Maharajas of Bikaner and Jodhpur, she laid the foundations of Bikaner Fort and Mehrangarh Fort, the two most important forts in the region.
+She lived an ascetic life and was widely revered during her lifetime.
 Indian Army troops from the Marwar region also regard Karni Mata as their patron deity.

 The most famous of the Karni Mata temples is the Karni Mata Temple of Deshnoke where the temple and surrounding Oran land are a sacred sanctuary for all the living beings and no one is to be harmed.
 In Rajasthan, Blackbucks are considered sacred as Karni Mata is supposed to protect them.

 Significance

-The spiritual importance of the symbol of the Karni Mata as that of non violence, protector, peaceful coexistence and provider of the power & legitimacy to the Rajputs.
+The spiritual importance of the symbol of the Karni Mata is that of non violence, protector, peaceful coexistence and provider of the power & legitimacy to the Rajputs.
 One of the most revered deities of Rajputs is Karni Mata, whom many Rajput clans worship as family goddess and link their community's existence or survival in dire times.
 Karni Mata is also attributed with having a close relationship with the Rathore rulers, not only of Bikaner but also of Jodhpur.
 Throughout the history of both states, there are numerous accounts of the deity interceding on behalf of a ruler during times of battle, or in matters of alliance building.
 As Karni Singh, the last titular Maharaja of Bikaner, noted:"Karniji has always been important for the house of Bikaner.
 My father was a great devotee of the Goddess, as was his father before him.
 She has protected every member of this lineage.
 My wife and I worship her in her temple each day and she continues to watch over us all ... ... the first act of Bika upon entering the territory of the Jangli Desh, was to come to touch the feet of the most revered incarnate deity, Karni Mata ...'"In present times, the Karni Mata temple in Deshnoke has become an important gathering spot for many Charan clans.
 Her devotees often mention that after the 1947 Partition of India and the subsequent problems in reaching Hinglaj, Karni Mata temple of Deshnoke has become the most important site for the community.